MidnightPavlaka635920/Minecraft-ModM/README.md

 yay -S mcmodm
 ```
 ## Setting up
-1. `cd` into the minecraft mod/plugin directory. *For Windows users in MinGW64 shell, user home directory is `/C/Users/Username/`*
+1. `cd` into the minecraft directory where you extracted the zip. *For Windows users in MinGW64 shell, user home directory is `/C/Users/Username/`*
 2. To create a version file, run
 ```bash
 mcmodm setup <path> <version> <loader> (loader)